Originally published February 7, 2019

 I hope this article is helpful to de-mystify bookkeeping for you and gives you the confidence to do it yourself.
 We’re good at this stuff, so if you need some help getting started, want a bit more guidance and training or just can’t be bothered to do it yourself (you probably have a few other things to work on too), reach out.
 We live for it.

-If you are looking for an accountant, we also help make sense of the good information that’s now at your fingertips.
-We love working with small business owners like you building the business of your dreams.
+If you are looking for an accountant for your small business, we help make sense of the good information that’s now at your fingertips.
+We love working with small business owners like you, building the business of your dreams.
 Contact us for a free accounting consultation.